Federico Otero is an Industrial and Interactive Designer from Latin America with a combined design education from Italy, the USA and Peru.

 Federico Otero’s Career

 Otero’s career continued for companies and design studios including Tag Heuer and Jozeph Forakis until January 2007 when he opened ‘OTERO – Design Studio’ in Florida, USA.
 In August 2007 he opened ‘COCOON Fireplaces’ where he remains designer and managing director at both to date.
+A lot of sports legends choose his interior designs for their expensive luxury homes.
+And while Ronaldo and Messi make millions for simply kicking a ball across a field and can afford mansions, everybody else just has to find out which online betting site is the best and make money on football betting to afford such luxury houses.

 Otero’s contribution to design include a wide spectrum covering lighting, furniture and luxury products, creating products that update the traditional.
 His CATACAOS Chair, from the Otero Design Studio, was inspired by the filigree jewellery trade in the city of Catacaos in Northern Peru and is as much about art as about a chair.
 Made exclusively from aluminium and polycarbonates the chair yields comfortably to the weight of each sitter.